daniel-alao/COVID-19-Analysis/README.md

 # Project Name : Analysis of Global COVID-19 Prevalence From The Year 2020 Till Date.

 ---
-# Project Objective: To understand the global effect of COVID-19 Pandmemic so as to Fix public Health Emergency Relapses.
+# Project Objective: To Understand the Global Effect of COVID-19 Pandmemic in Order to Fix Public Health Emergency Relapses.

 ---
 # Data Sourcing : Our primary dataset to run this analyses was got from COVID-19 GitHub Data : https://aka.ms/30DLCOVID19GitHubData.
 The Dataset contain subsets of time series form.
 The extracted data subsets for analysis were;

 a.
 Global Confirmed Cases of COVID-19
 b.
 Global Deaths from COVID-19
 c.
 Global Recovered Cases from COVID-19